 California Penal Code 503 PC describes embezzlement as unlawfully taking money or property entrusted to you to deprive the owner of using it.

-If the value of the stolen property or money exceeds $950, then embezzlement can be filed as a felony, but any amount under $950 will be filed as a misdemeanor.
+Embezzlement, if the value of the stolen property or money exceeds $950, can lead to felony charges, a serious legal consequence.
+Any amount under $950 will be filed as a misdemeanor, still carrying significant legal implications.

 To be convicted of embezzlement, the prosecutor has to prove all the “elements of the crime” under CALCRIM 1806 California Criminal Jury Instructions: